AminaSagymbayeva/CSMA_WoundHealing/README.md

 ## Contributing
 All interested parties are welcome to contribute to this project.
 The code was developed in both Python 3 and Java programming languages.
-Python 3 is used for image processing and the user interface (UI) development, whereas Java facilitates communication between ImageJ and Python.
+Python 3 is used for image processing and user interface (UI) development, whereas Java facilitates communication between ImageJ and Python.
 The algorithm was integrated as an ImageJ plugin to facilitate its spread among users accustomed to ImageJ.

 ### Detailed Breakdown